 Another great thing about a curbless shower is that it’s easier to clean.
 The seamless design means fewer places for mildew and grime to gather.
 I don’t know about you, but this is a great benefit to me.
 Less cleaning is always a plus!

 Cost is always a big question.
 After the final shower is complete, you are looking at around $700-900 more dollars for this type of shower versus a regular tile shower.

-A curbless shower may be a little more work on the labor side which will add a couple hundred dollars onto the total.
-The remainder of the cost difference if more at the beginning when you purchase the flooring system.
+A curbless shower may be a little more work on the labor side which will add a couple of hundred dollars to the total.
+The remainder of the cost difference is more at the beginning when you purchase the flooring system.
 The tile amount should be around the same.

 Is it hard to install?

-The biggest difference in installation of a curbless shower versus a regular tile shower is the flooring.
+The biggest difference in the installation of a curbless shower versus a regular tile shower is the flooring.
 The shower will need a structural drop in the floor framing to accommodate the slope.
-The drop is then lined with water proof membrane or pan, which after installed should be flush with the cement fiber board installed outside of the shower.
+The drop is then lined with waterproof membrane or pan, which after being installed should be flush with the cement fiber board installed outside of the shower.
 This allows the bathroom floor tile to be laid continuously into the shower.

 Since originally writing this article, we have completed and moved into our new house.
 I’m happy to report that we did end up going with a curbless shower, and we absolutely love it!

 Our favorite aspect has to be the seamless flow of the mosaic tile floor right into the shower.
 We also love the fact that cleaning is so much easier.
 As I mentioned above, the corners and crevices of a traditional tiled shower curb always seem to get a lot of soap scum build-up.
 Not having to worry about that is great!